|Location:||Between Červenica and Zlatá Baňa, okres Prešov, Prešovský kraj (48.904276, 21.461079)|

 |2017||underground mine tours offered.|

-The Slovenské Opálové Bane (Slovak opal mines) are located in the forest east of Prešov, between the villages Červenica and Zlatá Baňa.
+The Slovenské Opálové Bane (Slovak Opal Mines) are located in the forest east of Prešov, between the villages Červenica and Zlatá Baňa.
 There was once a small miner village named Opálbánya in Hungarian, which became Dubník in Slovakian.
 The last mine was closed in 1922, several efforts to reopen it failed.
 The competition from Australia makes the mining unprofitable.
 The historic mine became an important hibernation site for bats and was even commemorated on a 20€ silver coin in 2014.

 The opal deposit of Dubník is named Libanka after the Libanka hill, where it is located.
 It is actually a group of several small mining fields, with a total of 20km of tunnels in more than 15 levels.
 The lower levels are flooded with ground water, several parts have collapsed.
 The mines are home to probably one to three thousand bats which hibernate in the tunnels.
 Sixteen species have been identified.
 The most common bat is the lesser horseshoe bat, but more important, it is the prime hibernation site for Geoffroy’s bat in Slovakia.

 A few years ago tours into the abandoned mines were started.
 The mines are advertised as the the only opal mines in Europe, as well as being the oldest and the biggest in the world.
 The tours are offered only on reservation and there is a short and a long tour.
-The short is suitable for everyone, but the long tour takes five hours and requires shurefootedness and no fear of narrow spaces and darkness.
+The short is suitable for everyone, but the long tour takes five hours and requires surefootedness and no fear of narrow spaces and darkness.
 Helmets and lamps are provided, we recommend good walking shoes and warm clothes.
 Be aware that you might get dirty.
 For the long tour caving overall, helmet, headlamp, Wellingtons, and all other equipment are provided.
 But while the tours visit dark and dirty passages, it is not a cave and crawling and climbing is not required.
 There are also tours into the underwater parts, but participants must be cave divers.

 The tours are offered by Opálové bane Libanka, s.r.o., from Prešov.
 The company has surveyed and scanned much of the mines to create a 3D model.
-The also created a website, which is unfortunately defunct after only three years, so we are not sure if the tours are still offered, The tours are still listed on Viatory.
+They also created a website, which is unfortunately defunct after only three years, so we are not sure if the tours are still offered.
+The tours are still listed on Viatory.
 If you visit the mine please send an update by email.